bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbits.md

 ## Mean Anomaly

-We define the term in the square brackets in Eq. {eq}`eq:time-since-periapsis-ellipse` to be the **mean anomaly**, $M_e$, where the subscript $e$ indicates that this is for the ellipse.
+We define the term in the square brackets in @eq:time-since-periapsis-ellipse to be the **mean anomaly**, $M_e$, where the subscript $e$ indicates that this is for the ellipse.
 We will have different equations for the parabola and hyperbola.

 :::{math}
 :label: eq:mean-anomaly-ellipse-with-nu
 M_e = \left[2\tan^{-1}\left(\sqrt{\frac{1 - e}{1 + e}}\tan\frac{\nu}{2}\right)-\frac{e\sqrt{1 - e^2}\sin \nu}{1 + e \cos \nu}\right]
 :::

-The mean anomaly is a monotonically increasing function of the true anomaly, as shown in {numref}`fig:mean-vs-true-anomaly-ellipse`.
+The mean anomaly is a monotonically increasing function of the true anomaly, as shown in @fig:mean-vs-true-anomaly-ellipse.
 This is good because it means that $M_e$ can be used in place of $\nu$ for all four quadrants on the $x$-$y$ plane.
 If $M_e$ had a peak, we would have to be concerned about which quadrant we were in.

 ```{code-cell} ipython3
 :tags: [remove-cell]